-The Board and its Committees hold an in camera session at each meeting of the Board or Committee, respectively, attended by independent directors and the Executive Chairman.
-The Chief Executive Officer also attends these in camera sessions at each meeting of the Board and Committee except for Audit Committee's in camera sessions with the auditors.
+The Board and its Committees hold an in-camera session at each meeting of the Board or Committee, respectively, attended by all directors.
+The Chief Executive Officer who also is a Director of the Board also attends these in camera sessions at each meeting of the Board and Committee except for the Audit Committee's in camera sessions with the auditors.
+In addition, the Board and its Committees, may, at the request of any one director, hold an in-camera session at a meeting of the Board or Committee, attended by all independent directors.